 - Spice Infusion: Add spices like cinnamon, nutmeg, or a pinch of cayenne for a unique and flavorful kick.

-What to Serve with Lava Cake
+How to Serve with Lava Cake

 For an elegant presentation, unmold it onto a serving plate—or keep it cozy by serving straight from the ramekin.

+When it comes to toppings, you want to choose the ones that won’t ruin the lava center.
 It is best paired with a scoop of vanilla ice cream and fresh berries.
 The contrast of hot, gooey chocolate and cold, creamy ice cream is simply irresistible.
 You can also try other ice cream flavors like caramel, chocolate, coffee, mint, almond, or chocolate chip for a fun twist.

 Whipped cream is a great alternative if you prefer something lighter, and it pairs beautifully with the rich, molten center.